This post may contain affiliate links

-- Chamomile is another wonderful plant that needs little or any additional water than it receives from rain.
+- Chamomile is another beautiful plant that needs little or no additional water than it receives from rain.
 That makes it the ideal plant to grow in Florida.

-- One of the most significant advantages of cultivating chamomile is it’s perennial.
+- One of the most significant advantages of cultivating chamomile is it is perennial.
 It means you can plant it once and enjoy it for years!
-I would recommend growing and planting the chamomile wherever you want to!
+I would recommend growing and producing the chamomile wherever you want to!

 These Could Hurt Your Chamomile

 - Rabbits Deer and even birds are fond of eating chamomile.
-They’ll eat your food or even the flower buds if you don’t protect your plants with nets and pest spray.
+They’ll eat your food or flower buds if you don’t protect your plants with nets and pest spray.

-- As with most perennial plants like chamomile, it will start dying off when frost hits it.
-This means that you can plant this herb in the late spring and early autumn.
+- As with most perennial plants like chamomile, it will die off when frost hits it.
+This means you can plant this herb in the late spring and early autumn.

 Popular Varieties: German & Roman